arunps12/ProsodicProminenceExtractor/README.md

 ```bash
 python examples/demo_extract.py
 ```
-# Your TextGrid tier should contain labeled intervals for words or phones like this:
+# Your TextGrid tier should contain labeled intervals for words like this:
 ```bash
 IntervalTier "words" ...
 "hello" 0.50–0.72